ktingfano7/CS506-Project/README.md

 ## Music Recommendation Model Proposal

 **Project Overview:**
+We propose a system that will recommend songs to the user based on the categories of the songs that they have listened to, such as genre and artist.
+Using data taken from the Spotify API, the application will recommend 15 to 20 songs at a time, as well as display a cluster chart - where the songs are gouped via KNN (K-Nearest Neightbors) - that the user can interact with to see which songs share similarities among each other.

 **Goals:**
 The goal of this project is to build an interactive music recommendation system using K-Nearest Neighbors (KNN).
 The system will allow users to select songs and visually see how the algorithm finds the most similar songs based on Spotify audio features.